Download MP3 Audio Track

 “Take care and say this with presence of mind” (Terence).

 PRESENCE OF MIND IS A HARD THING FOR BUSY PEOPLE TO ACHIEVE.
-The more we try to do, the less we think about our doings.
-Most days find us rushing through a crowded agenda, and we have little opportunity to concentrate.
-Our minds are pulled forward so urgently by the next thing that has to be done, they don’t get a chance to dwell fully on the words and deeds of the current moment.
+The more we do, the less we think about what we do.
+Most days find us rushing through such a crowded agenda, we have little opportunity to concentrate.
+When our minds are so urgently pulled forward by the next thing to be done, they don’t get a chance to dwell fully on the words and deeds of the current moment.

 Consider Terence’s statement quoted above: “Take care and say this with presence of mind.”
-How much of what any of us have said in the last twenty-four hours has been said “with presence of mind”?
+How much of what any of us has said in the last twenty-four hours has been said “with presence of mind”?
 Probably no more than a small fraction.
-Frankly, most of our words are said while our minds are on “automatic,” and most of our deeds fall into the category of “going with the flow.”
-If you don’t have that problem, then you’re living on a level that most of us haven’t reached.
+Frankly, most of our words are said while our minds are on “automatic,” and the majority of our deeds could be described as “going with the flow.”
+If you don’t have that problem, you are living on a level most of us haven’t reached.

 But what is “presence of mind”?
-Might it not mean that we not only think consciously about what we say and do, but also savor and relish these things as they are happening?
-Assuming that what we’re doing is what we ought to be doing, we miss a great opportunity if, as we act, we don’t consider and enjoy our actions, gratefully aware of (1) ourselves, (2) our deeds, and (3) those with whom we may be interacting.
-Life is made up of moments, and if we’re not “present” in these as they pass by, then there is simply no other happiness we can enjoy.
+It’s the state in which we not only think consciously about what we do, but we savor and relish these things as they are happening.
+Assuming that what we’re doing is aligned with our conscience, we miss a great opportunity if, as we act, we don’t consider our actions and enjoy them, gratefully aware of ourselves, our deeds, and those with whom we may be interacting.
+Life is made up of moments, and if we’re not “present” in these as they pass by, there is simply no other happiness we can enjoy.
+So, being mindful of our moments is a habit as wise as it is joyful.

-When we fail in the matter of presence one of the more tragic aspects of the problem is that others fail to receive from us the acknowledgment they deserve.
-In these days of multi-channel communications, it’s rare to communicate with anyone, even face to face, and feel that you have that person’s undivided attention.
-We’re torn and divided.
-We’re simply not present for one another anymore.
+When we fail in the matter of presence, one of the sad aspects of the problem is that we fail to impart to others the acknowledgment they deserve.
+In these days of multichannel communications, it’s rare to communicate with anyone, even face to face, and feel that you have that person’s undivided attention.
+Our minds are so overloaded, we’re not as present for one another as we should be.

-But try it, even once or twice a day, and see what a great difference it makes.
-As you interact with someone, honor that person by being fully and completely present for them.
-Say by the attention you devote to them, “I am aware of you.
+But try it — once or twice a day — and see what a difference it makes.
+As you interact with someone, honor that person by being completely present for them.
+Say, by the attention you devote to them, “I am aware of you.
 I am conscious of you.
-I am taking thought for you, and in this moment, I am at your service.”
+I am thinking of you, and in this moment, I am at your service.”

 “The greatest gift you can give another is the purity of your attention” (Richard Moss).